§ 1 Information concerning collection of personal data

 (d) We cooperate with various third-party providers who support us to show advertisements that are relevant for you online.
 These third-party providers may also store cookies on the hard disc of your computer (third-party cookies).
 You may delete the cookies in the safety settings of your browser at any time.

-(e) You may configure your browser settings according to your wishes and, e.g., refuse the acceptance of third-party cookies or all cookies.
+(e) You may freely give your consent to technically not needed cookies or configure your browser settings according to your wishes and, e.g., refuse the acceptance of third-party cookies or all cookies.
 Please note that you may not be able to use all functions of this website.

 (1) If you have consented to processing of your data, you can withdraw this consent at any time.
 This withdrawal will influence the admissibility of processing of your personal data after you have issued it towards us.